cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

      - Description
    * - 200 (OK)
      - If delete was successful
+   * - 400 (BAD REQUEST)
+     - If there are provider fields missing from the request or the request body is malformed.
    * - 401 (UNAUTHORIZED)
      - If the user is unauthorized to make this request.
    * - 404 (NOT FOUND)